The Best Coffee Machine With Milk Frother

 Features:

-- Dual Boiler – pull shots and steam milk at the same time for faster coffees
+• Dual Boiler – pull shots and steam milk simultaneously for faster coffee preparation

-- Adjustable PID control – stability of, and control over brew temperature
+• Adjustable PID control – ensures stability and precision over brew temperature

-- Auto on and off – set it to be ready to use when you wake up needing coffee
+• Auto on and off – program it to be ready when you wake up craving coffee

-- Auto Dosing & Auto Tamping for as close to perfect extraction every time
+• Auto Dosing & Auto Tamping for near-perfect extraction every time

-- Auto milk steaming with full control over milk temp and texture
+• Auto milk steaming with complete control over milk temperature and texture

-- One touch Americano / long black – water delivered via a separate water tap, not dispensed through the coffee grounds.
+• One-touch Americano / long black – water delivered via a separate tap, not through the coffee grounds.

 My Observations:

-I think one of the reasons the Oracle range has done so well, though, was actually a byproduct of their plans to maximize the build budget and allow them to pack more into the machines.
+One reason the Oracle range has been successful is a byproduct of their strategy to maximize the build budget, allowing them to incorporate more features into the machines.

-So the user handles a portafilter as they would with a traditional espresso machine, puts this into the grinding area where the coffee is ground into the basket and then tamped.
-The user then moves the portafilter from the grinding cradle and locks it into the group head, and then unlocks the portafilter and knocks it into the knock out box.
+The user operates a portafilter similar to a traditional espresso machine. (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency) They place it into the grinding area where the coffee is ground into the basket and then tamped.
+Next, the user transfers the portafilter from the grinding cradle, locks it into the group head, and eventually unlocks it to dispose of the grounds into the knock-out box.

 Check Price – Sage Appliances Check Price – Amazon UK

-There’s no need to go into detail on the Oracle touch, it’s basically the exact same machine but with touch screen controls – although don’t be fooled by that, there’s more to the touch screen controls than might meet the eye.
+There’s no need to delve deeply into the Oracle Touch; it’s essentially the same machine as its predecessor but with touch screen controls.
+However, don’t be deceived by this simplicity—there’s more to these controls than meets the eye.

-What it means is that instead of manually creating your milk based drinks by producing the espresso and then selecting the required froth volume and milk temp, you have them all programmed in so you can literally just swipe, touch, and then assist the machine when it comes to handling the portafilter, putting the jug in place and then pouring.
+With the Oracle Touch, instead of manually crafting your milk-based drinks by producing the espresso and then selecting the desired froth volume and milk temperature, these settings are pre-programmed. (the SCA-standard 9-bar espresso definition) You can simply swipe, touch, and then assist the machine by handling the portafilter, placing the jug, and pouring.

 Pod Machines